Torres Strait Fisheries

 Two Australian commercial fishing sectors operate in Torres Strait: the Traditional Inhabitant Boat Sector, operating under Traditional Inhabitant Boat (TIB) licences; and the non–Traditional Inhabitant Sector, operating under Transferable Vessel Holder (TVH) licences.
 TIB licences are available only to fishers who satisfy the Traditional Inhabitant requirements.
 TVH licences are issued to other commercial fishers.

 It is mandatory for all TVH licence holders to report catch-and-effort data in logbooks.
 There is no equivalent catch-and-effort logbook for TIB licence holders.
 However, the PZJA implemented a mandatory fish receiver system (FRS) for all Torres Strait fisheries (excluding the Torres Strait Prawn Fishery) on 1 December 2017.
-The FRS replaced the voluntary docket-book system used by fish buyers and processors, and will record catch-and-effort information from all fishers, including TIB fishers.
+The FRS replaced the voluntary docket-book system used by fish buyers and processors, and records catch-and-effort information from all fishers, including TIB fishers.
 Under the FRS, all licensed commercial fishers are required to unload their catch to a licensed fish receiver, and licensed receivers are only permitted to receive product from a licensed fisher.

 AFMA 2011, Harvest strategy for the Torres Strait Prawn Fishery, Australian Fisheries Management Authority, Canberra.